Case Study | 5 min read

 • Pain points in the current design

-• Willingness to pay for LePal and factors that affect this
+• Willingness to pay and factors that affect this

 Challenges